-Floodsmart only issues flood warning not evacuation information, orders.
-Evacuation orders would still need to come from the NSW SES.
+Floodsmart only issues flood warning evacuation information. not Evacuation orders would still need to come from the NSW SES.
 Those who receive warnings directly from Floodsmart may choose to evacuate without receiving an order from the NSW SES.
-However, currently only 516 people have registered on Floodsmart which compares to the 30.000 flood affected properties across the entire catchment.
+However, currently only 516 people have registered on Floodsmart which compares to the 30,000 flood affected properties across the entire catchment.
 Furthermore, many of the registrants are not in flood prone properties.